Who Were the Berserkers?

 Ship-to-Ship Combat

-Berserkers in Battle
+Berserkers in Land Battles

 The classic depiction of berserkers fighting without armor is corroborated by many textual sources.
-For instance, the Ynglinga Saga says of Odin's warriors that they "went without mailcoats, and raged like dogs or wolves."
-It continues: "They bit their shields, and were as strong as bears or bulls."
+The Ynglinga Saga says of Odin’s warriors that they “went without mailcoats, and raged like dogs or wolves.
+They bit their shields, and were as strong as bears or bulls.”
 This description matches the Latin concept of furor (frenzy) that ancient writers applied to Celts and Germans.
-The berserker rage thus fits into a broader European tradition of ecstatic warrior states, albeit one that the Norse cultivated to a unique extent.
+The Norse cultivated this ecstatic warrior state to a unique degree, integrating it into their raiding culture.

 Key battles where berserkers played a prominent role include the Battle of Hafrsfjord (c.
 872 CE), where Harald Fairhair’s forces used berserkers to break shield walls, and the Battle of Stiklestad (1030 CE), where the heathen warriors of the chieftain Hårek of Tjøtta fought with berserker fury.
 The Battle of Brunanburh (937 CE), recorded in the Anglo-Saxon Chronicle, also mentions Norse attackers fighting “like wolves” who “licked their swords.”
 While the term berserker is not used in that chronicle, the parallel language is striking.